Janet Jackson’s Healthy Baby Inspires Women Worldwide, And Why She Thinks Michael Jackson Tampered With Her Vocal Recordings

 Janet Jackson might have finally found peace and happiness in her life.
 The singer earlier revealed in True You, her autobiography, that her life has been full of struggles ever since she joined show business.
 In her autobiography, the “Got ‘Til It’s Gone” singer admitted that she has suffered from low self-esteem, feeling the need to slim down to conform to the beauty standards set by the entertainment industry.

 Janet Jackson was cast in the CBS sitcom Good Times at just 10-years-old, and the producers had requested that she bind her breasts, as she was rapidly approaching puberty and the production staff did not want her character to appear as a teenager.
-Janet Jackson revealed that, while she wished she could share her feelings of discomfort with her parents and brothers, she did not feel that she was able to, as she had succumbed to the expectations in show business.
+Janet Jackson revealed that while she wished she could share her feelings of discomfort with her parents and brothers, she did not feel that she was able to, as she had succumbed to the expectations of show business.

 Who remembers lil Janet Jackson on Good Times? pic.twitter.com/VtivmFQP4y